Port Augusta West

 Health performance in Port Augusta West is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Both younger and older age groups have notable prevalence rates for common health conditions.
-The proportion of residents with private health cover is approximately 52%, slightly higher than the average SA2 area figure.
-Asthma and arthritis are the most prevalent medical conditions in Port Augusta West, affecting 10.2% and 9.5% of residents respectively.
-However, 64.4% of residents report having no medical ailments, compared to 68.2% across Rest of SA.
-The area has a higher proportion of seniors aged 65 and over at 18.5%, with 798 people falling into this age group, compared to the Rest of SA's 16.3%.
-Health outcomes among seniors in Port Augusta West present some challenges, generally aligning with the overall health profile of the population.
+The area has a private health cover rate of approximately 52%, slightly higher than the average SA2 area's 48.9%.
+Asthma and arthritis are the most common medical conditions, affecting 10.2% and 9.5% of residents respectively.
+However, 64.4% of residents report having no medical ailments, compared to 62.5% across Rest of SA.
+The working-age population in particular faces notable health challenges due to elevated chronic condition rates.
+The area has a lower proportion of seniors aged 65 and over, at 19.7%, compared to Rest of SA's 27.1%.
+Health outcomes among seniors present some challenges, with national rankings generally in line with the overall population.

 Frequently Asked Questions - Health